raganwald/raganwald.github.com/_posts/2019-02-09-recursive-regular-expressions-nondeterminism.md

   //=> '((())())'
 ```

-Or cast all caution to the wind and employ a recursive compbinator!
+Or cast all caution to the wind and employ a recursive combinator!

 ```javascript
 const why =